If you are a secure council tenant you can carry out improvements and alterations to your home.

 - the type of materials to be used in the construction of the alteration

 - any fixtures required by the work (for example a boiler or fuse board)

 - any fittings required by the work (for example lights or smoke detectors)

 - any notching or chases for heating or electricity

-- how the designs of windows and doors will meet fire safety standards and any ventilation required (flat block or maisonettes only)
+- how the designs of windows and doors will meet fire safety standards and any ventilation required

 Once we receive your application, we might need to send a building surveyor to inspect your property before giving consent for the work to go ahead.